Fernand Cabrol

-Fernand Cabrol (11 December 1855 – 4 June 1937) was a French theologian, Benedictine monk and respected expert on the history of Christian worship.
+Fernand Cabrol (11 December 1855 – 4 June 1937) was a French Benedictine abbot and a scholar on the history of Christian worship.

 Life

 Cabrol was born in Marseille.
 He studied at the College of Marseilles, and entered the Benedictine order in 1878.
 He was ordained in 1882.
 He was a professor of ecclesiastical history at Solesmes Abbey, where he became prior in 1890.
 From 1890 to 1895 he was a professor of archaeology and ecclesiastical history at the University of Angers.

 He became prior of St Michael's Abbey in Farnborough, Hampshire in 1896, and abbot in 1903, remaining in the post until his death in 1937.
 A highly respected spiritual guide and scholar in his lifetime, he is now best known perhaps for being a co-founder of the Dictionnaire d'archéologie chrétienne et de liturgie, together with Henri Leclercq.
 Cabrol was president of the French section of the Eucharistic Congress of Westminster in 1908; an honorary member of the Academy of Mâcon, France, and honorary professor of the University of Angers.
 He contributed a number of articles to the Catholic Encyclopedia.